magpie-ea/magpie-modules/README.md

 # install the dependencies with npm

-`npm install babe-project --save`
+npm install babe-project --save
 ```

-You need to have npm installed in your machine. [install npm](https://www.npmjs.com/get-npm).
+You need to have npm installed in your machine.
+[Install npm](https://www.npmjs.com/get-npm).

 \_babe dependencies: